advocations/skype/Skype/UCWA/defaultGroup_ref.md

 ## Resource description
 <a name="sectionSection1"> </a>

 An application can subscribe to updates from members of this group.
-Updates include [presence (UCWA)](presence_ref.md), [location (UCWA)](location_ref.md), or [note (UCWA)](note_ref.md) changes for a specific contact.
+Updates include [presence](presence_ref.md), [location](location_ref.md), or [note](note_ref.md) changes for a specific contact.
 Currently, defaultGroup is a read-only resource and can be managed by other endpoints.
-An application must call[startOrRefreshSubscriptionToContactsAndGroups (UCWA)](startOrRefreshSubscriptionToContactsAndGroups_ref.md) before it can receive events when a defaultGroup is created, modified, or removed.
+An application must call [startOrRefreshSubscriptionToContactsAndGroups](startOrRefreshSubscriptionToContactsAndGroups_ref.md) before it can receive events when a defaultGroup is created, modified, or removed.

 ### Properties